christiskatsouris/Applied-Econometrics-R/README.md

 The proposed Course Syllabus is currently under development and has not been officially undergone quality checks.
 All rights reserved.

 Any errors or omissions are the responsibility of the author.

-# Acknowledgments

-The author has benefited from Teaching Activities at the School of Economic, Social and Political Sciences of the University of Southampton.

 # How to Cite a Website